cmxgloria/Small-Projects/createdFunctions.md

 }
 ```
 ```
+//return an array of numbers where each number is the length of the corresponding string

 var lengths = function(arr) {
   var result = [];
   for (var i = 0; i < arr.length; i++) {